 Phi Beta Kappa Candidates for a degree in economics are also eligible for election to Phi Beta Kappa on the basis of an outstanding academic record in liberal arts courses.
 In addition to having completed ninety hours of liberal arts courses, a student considered for election must have completed the equivalent of six hours of foreign language study at the intermediate college level (or pass a proficiency exam).

 Undergraduate Research Assistantships Research faculty have obtained university funding to hire talented undergraduate majors to assist in their research.
 Students seeking a research assistantship are encouraged to contact department faculty or chair.

 Economics Club All students with an interest in economics are invited to become members of the student-led organization.
-For additional information, please contact EconClub@uncg.edu.
+For additional information, please contact EconClub@uncg.edu or visit the Economics Club website.
 Benefits of membership include, but are not limited to:

 - network with other students about jobs, internships, and graduate school opportunities;

 - receive special job market assistance through workshops supported by Career Services;

 - meet periodically during the semester to encourage majors to tutor (for pay) through the Learning Assistance Center or the Department of Economics;

 - and build social support through fun activities including bowling, movie night, game challenges, and other activities.